 A number of studies, both computational and experimental, have suggested that hydrophobic gating may occur in certain ion channel proteins including the mechanosensitive channel MscL,42–44 the nicotinic acetylcholine receptor,45,46 its bacterial homologues,47 voltage gated potassium channels,48 as reviewed recently.49 More recently, experimental studies have demonstrated the feasibility of designing hydrophobic gates into non-biological nanopores50 and have revealed the presence of a hydrophobic barrier deep within the pore of the TWIK-1 potassium channel.51 It is thus of interest to explore whether simulations can be used to design a hydrophobic barrier within a nanopore based on a β-barrel protein template.

 In order to design a biomimetic pore, we may wish to transplant a key structural and functional feature from a more complex ion channel into a simple β-barrel template.
 For example, a hydrophobic gate has not been found in a wide, high conductance β-barrel nanopore.
 (A hydrophobic pore in a β-barrel is seen OmpW,52 but this is very narrow and binds detergent molecules.)
-Therefore, we wish to test whether a hydrophobic barrier formed by consecutive rings of hydrophobic sidechains in the pore lining (as seen in the nicotinic acetylcholine receptor and related channels)53 be designed into a bland high conductance β-barrel in order to control the conductance of the resultant nanopore.
+Therefore, we wish to test whether a hydrophobic barrier formed by consecutive rings of hydrophobic sidechains in the pore lining (as seen in the nicotinic acetylcholine receptor and related channels)53 can be designed into a bland high conductance β-barrel in order to control the conductance of the resultant nanopore.

 In the current study, we design β-barrel nanopores that contain a hydrophobic barrier.
 We use MD simulations to explore the function of such nanopores, initially using water flux as a proxy for ionic conductance.
 We explore the behaviour of these pores as a function of the size (in terms of number of strands) and hydrophobicity of the amino acid sidechains forming the hydrophobic barrier.
 Finally, potential of mean force (PMF) calculations are used to reveal the energy landscapes that define water and ion permeation.
 These studies provide a detailed example of the use of MD simulation to design and evaluate simple model nanopores based on a β-barrel template, with a prospect of their further development for biotechnological applications.